 Dazaifu shrine - Fukuoka Travel Guide

 Tonkotsu Ramen at Ramen Stadium

-Winter or not, this place has been famous for their Hakata-style ramen.
+Winter or not, this place is known for its Hakata-style ramen.
 But contrary to the name, the ramen house is not really inside a stadium, but rather located in a food court on the fifth floor of Canal City’s Cinema Building – one of the most popular entertainment hubs in the city.
-Not to mention, there are over eight famous ramen stalls that serve different ramen styles from across Japan.
+Not to mention, more than eight renowned ramen stalls serve a variety of ramen styles from across Japan.

+Dazaifu shrine - Fukuoka Travel Guide